cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

 - **3. BigInt:**

   BigInt is the data type that is used for numbers that are larger than 2⁵³ - 1, which is the largest number that can be reliably represented with JavaScript Number data type.
-To indicate that a value is a BigInt type, you either append "n" to the end of the value, or call the BigInt function.
+To indicate that a value is a BigInt type, you either append "n" to the end of the value or call the BigInt function.

   Example: